 We asked ourselves, “If we knew we only had __ more days/months/years to live, what would we do?”
-The answer was immediately obvious: we would travel.
+The answer was immediately obvious: we would travel more.

 Neither of us had ever owned, driven, worked on or even camped in an RV before the day we bought ours.
-We had always thought these silver trailers were beautiful though and we were handy enough with home improvements after two house renovations, so we took the leap into RV ownership before we could even second guess ourselves.
+We had always thought these silver trailers were beautiful, though, and we were handy enough with home improvements after two house renovations, so we took the leap into RV ownership before we could even second guess ourselves.
 How’s that for kicking off a life of spontaneity and adventure?

 A year spent renovating the Airstream to be our cozy little home on wheels kept us too busy to make many plans for what would happen post-completion, but it didn’t take long after the trailer finally started to feel livable to question our sedentary life.
-Couldn’t we be just as happy in 150 square feet as we were in 2,000?
+Could we be just as happy in 150 square feet as we were in 2,000?

 With the support of one another, complimentary digital marketing and web design skills, and word spreading quickly through our social networks after a couple successful freelance projects, we made the decision to leave our emotionally unfulfilling jobs and start our own business – first I (Kristin) quit my job, then Jason a few months later when the work load became too much to handle with his help only in the evenings and weekends.
 We knew the opportunity to seize more control of our life and spend more time together was a requirement for us.
 It was a HUGE risk, but one we knew we’d always regret not taking, even if we failed trying.

 We want to sincerely thank all our friends, family and clients who have supported our dream, whether with physical help, advice, hiring us to work for you, or just friendship and encouragement.
-We truly couldn’t have done it without you, we definitely won’t forget about you, and we’ll be back to visit — or better yet, come visit us on the road!
+We truly couldn’t have done it without you, we definitely won’t forget about you, and we’ll be back to visit soon — or better yet, come visit us on the road!